nasa/isaac/dense_map/geometry_mapper/readme.md

   - data_dir/hole_filled_mesh.ply: A mesh obtained by filling holes in the fused mesh.
   - data_dir/clean_mesh.ply: The mesh with small connected components removed.
   - data_dir/smooth_mesh2.ply: A further smoothed version of the mesh.
+  - data_dir/hole_filled_mesh2.ply: A further hole-filled mesh.
   - data_dir/simplified_mesh.ply: The simplified mesh.
+  - data_dir/smooth_mesh3.ply: A further smoothed version of the mesh.
   - data_dir/nav_cam_texture/run.obj: The mesh overlayed with the nav cam texture.
   - data_dir/sci_cam_texture/run.obj: The mesh overlayed with the sci cam texture.

+(Several passes of smoothing and hole-filling, as done above, appear necessary from experiments.)

 Intermediate products are the undistorted nav cam and sci cam images.
 It is suggested to review those in an image viewer, such as 'eog' and